jt-gilkeson/SimpleFragmentActivity/README.md

 ## How to use it

-Add SimpleFragmentAppCompatActivity to your AndroidManifest
+Add SimpleFragmentActivity to your AndroidManifest
 ```xml
 	<activity android:name="com.jt.activity.SimpleFragmentActivity" />
 ```